hackclub/hackclub/workshops/drumpad/README.md

 ```

-The major thing you will notice when we run our code this time is that our content has been aligned to the center.
+You will notice when we run our code this time is that our content has been aligned to the center, and that's because properties we change of our `<body>` tag and in other words, the tag that displays content to the user of a web page.

 ![Preview of HTML with CSS applied, to change the layout](https://cloud-bp7m8g6di.vercel.app/0screencapture-drumpad-emmanuel39hanks-repl-co-2020-11-03-08_35_57.png)

-We want to style the header to give it spaces and then create three rows and four columns to correctly align the pads and give them a box or container look.
-We will do just that.
+We want to style the header's font size, color and letter spacing.

 ```css